How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 - The Japan CPA exams are all in Japanese.
 However, I don't see the necessity of having to do the local CPA courses.

-- Previous work experience and a fair knowledge of the language should bring good opportunities for Chartered Accountants and other finance professionals.
+- Previous work experience and a fair knowledge of the language should bring good opportunities for chartered accountants and other finance professionals.

 Salary in Japan for Expat Accountants